 What Is Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy can help you discharge the following types of debt:
+With Chapter 7 bankruptcy, you can discharge the following types of debt:

 - Credit cards

 - Department store cards

 Once a debtor files a Chapter 7 bankruptcy petition, all creditors are notified and must cease all debt collection efforts or lawsuits against the debtor.
 Chapter 7 bankruptcy can effectively stop or prevent repossession, wage garnishment, and all contact from creditors.
 Once a debtor successfully goes through the process of a Chapter 7 bankruptcy, all eligible debt will then be discharged.

 In order to file for bankruptcy under Chapter 7, a debtor must first pass the means test.
 This is a test that is used to evaluate a debtor's income versus expenses to determine whether they have the wherewithal to repay part or all of the debt through a Chapter 13 repayment plan.

 There are two main steps associated with taking the means test.
 The first is a comparison of your income against the median income for your state.
 If you make less than the median income for New York, you will pass the means test and will not have to go on to the next step.
 If you make more than the median income, you will need to move on to the second stage of the means test.